Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Step 4: Choose Your Primer and Paint Wisely

 Unless the cabinets are already painted, I highly recommend using solvent-based primer (oil, shellac, lacquer) instead of latex primer.
 Latex primer is a poor sealer for bare wood and does nothing to stop tannin bleed.
 It's also rubbery and doesn't dry very hard.
 Before I started using pre-catalyzed lacquer on cabinets, I would prime with two coats of Zinsser BIN (white shellac primer), followed by two coats of enamel.
 This combination works very well.
-Spraying BIN shellac primer with an airless sprayer is easy and achieves a really smooth finish when the right spray tip is used.
+Spraying BIN shellac primer with an airless sprayer achieves a really smooth finish when the right spray tip size is used.

 For paint, use high quality enamel made for use on trim and cabinets.
 There are several popular products for cabinet painting including Cabinet Coat, Benjamin Moore Advance, Behr urethane alkyd enamel and products from Sherwin Williams.
-I've used Pro Classic and Emerald urethane enamel multiple times on cabinets with good results.
+I've used Pro Classic and Emerald urethane enamel multiple times in the past on cabinets with good results.
 Both products are good choices for cabinets, but I've heard good things about Advance and Cabinet Coat too.
 I can't recommend Behr alkyd enamel.
 I used it once before and the coverage was poor compared with other products I've used.